rbisdorff/Digraph3/docSphinx/tutorial.rst

 ``Digraph`` object structure
 ............................

-All :py:class:`digraphs.Digraph` object *dg* contains at least the following sub-objects:
+All :py:class:`digraphs.Digraph` object *dg* contains at least the following components:

-1. the digraph nodes called **actions** (decision actions): a list, set or dictionary of nodes with 'name' and 'shortname' attributes,
+1. A collection of digraph nodes called **actions** (decision actions): a list, set or (ordered) dictionary of nodes with 'name' and 'shortname' attributes,
-2. the digraph **valuationdomain** , a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true),
+2. A logical characteristic **valuationdomain**, a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true),
-3. the graph **relation** : a double dictionary indexed by an oriented pair of actions (nodes) and carrying a characteristic value in the range of the previous valuation domain,
+3. The digraph **relation** : a double dictionary indexed by an oriented pair of actions (nodes) and carrying a characteristic value in the range of the previous valuation domain,
-4. its associated **gamma function** : a dictionary containing the direct successors, respectively predecessors of each action, automatically added by the object constructor,
+4. Its associated **gamma function** : a dictionary containing the direct successors, respectively predecessors of each action, automatically added by the object constructor,
-5. its associated **notGamma function** : a dictionary containing the actions that are not direct successors respectively predecessors of each action, automatically added by the object constructor.
+5. Its associated **notGamma function** : a dictionary containing the actions that are not direct successors respectively predecessors of each action, automatically added by the object constructor.

 See the reference manual of the :ref:`digraphs-label`.

 Permanent storage
 .................